-The Aquarium Lab was utilized through 2015 to help transplant over 700 pieces of corals in Hawaii, which were at risk due to necessary construction repairs at harbors and piers.
+The Aquarium Lab was utilized through 2015 to help transplant over 700 pieces of corals in Hawaii that were at risk due to necessary construction repairs at harbors and piers.

 In anticipation of such events, the lab functions as a “farm” to raise corals with best practices learned from coral researchers within DAR’s Coral Restoration Nursery who specialize in fast-growing techniques.
 Like a Rubik’s Cube, it takes the right combination of variables to complete the puzzle.
 Substrate type and shape, light intensity and duration, water flow, algae control, and more are considered when trying to help accelerate a coral’s average growth rate of a quarter inch per year.